magento/devdocs/guides/v1.0/m2devgde/index-cache/indexing.md

  Let's imagine we decided to add functionality that pushes bestsellers to the top of a category listing.
 To implement this we would need to process "heavy weight" statistics about sales and change the product position accordingly.
 Here is where an indexer could help.

- Let's say that our functionality will reside in a new `<Vendor>_Merchandizing` module (for details about module naming and location see Conventional Location of Custom Modules <p class="q">Reviewer: Not sure what link should be there, since I cannot find it on the website, only in wiki.</p>).
+ Let's say that our functionality will reside in a new `<Vendor>_Merchandizing` module (for details about module naming and location see Conventional Location of Custom Modules).

+ <p class="q">Reviewer: Not sure what link should be there, since I cannot find it on the website, only in wiki.</p>

  First we need to write the appropriate code in the indexer class: